5GSEC/5G-Spector/README.md

 ### MobiFlow Auditor xApp

-[The MobiFlow Auditor xApp](https://github.com/5GSEC/MobiFlow-Auditor) is an O-RAN compliant xApp aiming to support fine-grained and security-aware statistics monitoring over the RAN data plane, which is not solved by the default O-RAN standard and service models.
+[The MobiFlow Auditor xApp](https://github.com/5GSEC/MobiFlow-Auditor) is an O-RAN compliant xApp aiming to support fine-grained and security-aware statistics monitoring over the RAN data plane, which does not exist in the default O-RAN standard and service models.
 We abstract such telemetry streams as MobiFlow, a novel security audit trail for holding mobile devices accountable during the link and session setup protocols as they interact with the base station, and interval statistics generated for tracking large-scale patterns of abuse against the base station.

 ### MobieXpert xApp